Common Errors Our SEO Firm In Denver Sees All The Time

 These days, we're all accustomed to immediate results, quick rewards, and fast service.
 Everyone gets frustrated when a website won't load quickly, and Google has caught onto that.
 To accommodate those irritated searchers, Google has made page speed a ranking factor (SearchEngineLand).

-While the intent of the search query is still very important for search results, Google now prioritizes sites that load quickly over ones that load slowly.
+The intent of a search query is still important for search results.
+However, Google now prioritizes sites that load quickly over ones that load slowly.
 So even if it only takes 5 or 6 seconds to load your site, Google may still rank your site lower due to those milliseconds.

 How can you improve your site speed?
 Head to Google's PageSpeed Insights tool to see your current load times and recommendations on how to improve your site speed.
 Here are a few of the best ways to boost your load times quickly: